dirk/hivm/INSTRUCTIONS.md

 `arrayget V A I`
 :  Get value at index I from array A and store it in V.

-`arraydelete V A I`
+`arrayremove V A I`
-:  Delete value at index I from array A and store it in V.
+:  Remove value at index I from array A and store it in V.

 `arraynew A L`
 :  Create a new array in A with length of non-negative integer L ($zero is allowed).